dbmi-bgm/granite/README.md

                      RCK files.
 Creates an index file for the archive qcVCF        utility to create a report of different metrics calculated for input VCF file
+        SVqcVCF      utility to create a report of different metrics calculated for input SV VCF file
         validateVCF  utility to calculate error models for input VCF file using pedigree information
 ```

 ### novoCaller
 novoCaller is a Bayesian calling algorithm for *de novo* mutations.
-The model uses read-level information both in pedigree (trio) and unrelated samples to rank and assign a probabilty to each call.
+The model uses read-level information both in pedigree (trio) and unrelated samples to rank and assign a probability to each call.
 The software represents an updated and improved implementation of the original algorithm described in [Mohanty et al. 2019](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/bty749/5087716).

 *warning: starting from version 0.1.12, novoCaller `--triofiles` expected order changed.
 Now PROBAND must be listed as first.*